ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 **The codebook is generated through a process called vector quantization (VQ)**, i.e., the "VQ" part of "VQGAN."
 Vector quantization is a signal processing technique for encoding vectors.
-In VQGAN, this process was used to create a quantized representation of various visual parts.
-Once in discrete form, it is now straightforward and less computationally expensive to pass it to a transformer network.
+It represents all visual parts found in the convolutional step in a quantized form, making it less computationally expensive once passed to a transformer network.

 One can think of vector quantization as a **process of dividing vectors into groups that have approximately the same number of points closest to them**